vedph/cadmus-doc/migration/dump/json-export.md

 ## Mappings

-For the purpose of exporting, a source JSON object can be considered as a tree where each node is a property, which in turn can branch into other nodes.
+For the purpose of exporting, a source JSON object can be considered as a **tree structure** where each node is a property, which in turn can branch into other nodes.

 So, this is a hierarchical structure, similar to the document object model of an XML document.
 XML documents can be transformed into other XML documents via XSLT.
 In this case, the logic of the transformation is modular.
 Rather than having a monolithic approach, the logic is typically split into smaller bits, corresponding to templates: